 - Search Results Display is a preview of how your job posting will display to job seekers when they conduct a job search.

-- Short Display is a preview of how your job order will display to public who have not logged in to AJL.
+- Short Display is a preview of how your job posting will display to public who have not logged in to AJL.

-- Full Display is a preview of what will display to job seekers when they click on the job title to view the job details.
+- Full Display is a preview of what will display to job seekers when they select the job title to view the job details.

-If you did not request staff assistance with this job posting, it displays immediately in your Active Job Postings list.
-To view your Active Job Postings list, in your account menu, click My Job Postings.
+If you did not request staff assistance with this job posting, it displays immediately in your Active Jobs list.
+To view your Active Jobs list, in your account menu, select Job Postings.

-- From the desired job posting, click View Options.
-Click Create Similar Post.
+- Underneath the desired job posting, select Create Similar Post.

 - Note that the publishing date is set to the current day, with the expiration date set to 30 days in the future.
 Edit if necessary.

-- When you are satisfied that the details of the job posting are correct, click Activate to make the job posting active on its publishing date, or click Make Pending Staff to send to AJL staff who will review and approve the posting.
+- When you are satisfied that the details of the job posting are correct, select Activate to make the job posting active on its publishing date, or select Make Pending Staff if you have requested staff assistance.